You are here: Urology Textbook > Penis > Balanitis

 erosive plaques with slightly raised edges on the glans due to a Reiter's syndrome.

-1–4 weeks after urinary tract infection or intestinal infection patients may develop a Reiter's syndrome: fever, malaise, urethritis (95%), prostatitis (50–80%), conjunctivitis (50–90%), arthritis (knee, ankle, ISG in 30–50%), pustular rash developing small hard nodules called keratoderma blennorrhagica (palms, soles, leg, nail involvement).
+1–4 weeks after urogenital infection or intestinal infection patients may develop a Reiter's syndrome: fever, malaise, urethritis (95%), prostatitis (50–80%), conjunctivitis (50–90%), arthritis (knee, ankle, ISG in 30–50%), pustular rash developing small hard nodules called keratoderma blennorrhagica (palms, soles, leg, nail involvement).
 In 20–50% balanitis circinata.
 See also section non-gonococcal urethritis.

 Balanitis in psoriasis: